North Harrow Community Centre

 London, United Kingdom

-The 5000 m2 mixed use scheme won in competition is located in suburban North Harrow.
+The 5000 m2 mixed use scheme was won in competition that is located in suburban North Harrow.

 Key to the aspirations of the client and the design brief is how groups of different ethnicity, ages and backgrounds come together and how the building might manifestly display this acting as an urban canvas for cross cultural encounters.

-The filigree and ornamentation on the building’s façade is related in part to Olbrich’s Vienna Secession Building and in part to our attempt to create a cultural building which has emerged from the British multi-cultural tradition for which we remain profoundly optimistic.
+The filigree and ornamentation on the building’s façade is related in part to Olbrich’s Vienna Secession Building.
+It is also part of our attempt to create a cultural building which has emerged from the British multi-cultural tradition for which we remain profoundly optimistic.

 The café makes reference to coffered muquarnas patterning common in the East and the prayer space provides celestial light under metallic leaves which temper daylight.

-The scheme has been presented at the recent London Festival of Literature and will also be featured in Dr Clare Dwyers upcoming book on Ethnburbia.
+The scheme has been presented at the recent London Festival of Literature and will also be featured in Dr Clare Dwyers upcoming book on Ethnoburbia.